Dapp-Stack/Dapp-Stack/packages/connect/README.md

 # `@dapp-stack/connect`

-This package allows to connect to ethereum network
+This package allows to connect to ethereum network.

 ## Installation